Iftop: Description

+iftop is a passive monitoring tool.
+This program monitors network traffic and displays a table of current bandwidth usage, bandwidth measured in bits per second at default, and may be changed to bytes per seconds with the command line option.

+An interface may be specified' if not, it will listen on the first interface it finds that appears to be external.

 By default, iftop will look up hostnames associated with addresses and counts all IP packets that pass through the filter.
-Hostname look-up can add substantial traffic, in and of itself, and may result in an inaccurate display of network traffic.

 A feature of iftop is that it can suppress display of DNS traffic by using a filter code such as "not port domain", or switch it off entirely, by using the -n option or by pressing "n" when the program is running.
 Using the -F option makes it possible to show packets entering and leaving a given network.

+iftop may be used for inspecting TCP or UDP ports also, using the option -P.